com-480-data-visualization/Click-to-add-name/README.md

 ### Problematic

 **Life expectancy** is one of the most widely used indicators of a country’s overall well-being.
 It reflects not only healthcare quality but also economic conditions, education, public policy, and social inequality.
-At the same time, economic development — often measured through GDP per capita — is commonly assumed to improve living standards and health outcomes.
+At the same time, economic development, often measured through GDP per capita, is commonly assumed to improve living standards and health outcomes.
 However, the strength and nature of this relationship is not always straightforward.

 Our project aims to explore the following central questions:
 - How strongly is GDP per capita associated with life expectancy across countries?